Special Report on Global Warming of 1.5 °C: European Union

 According to The New York Times, the European Union indicated it might add more ambitious reform goals centered around reducing emissions.
 On 9 October, the Council of the European Union presented their response to SR15 and their position for the Katowice Climate Change Conference of the Parties (COP 24) held in Poland in December 2018.
 Their environment ministers noted recent progress in legislation to reduce greenhouse gas emissions.
 The Council's 9 October pointed to climate change legislation such as, the "new EU 2030 renewable energy target of 32%, the new energy efficiency target of 32.5%, the reform of the EU emission trading system, the emission reduction targets in sectors falling outside the scope of ETS and the integration of land use, land use change and forestry (LULUCF) in the EU's climate and energy framework.
 Low-emissions and climate resilient growth is possible: The EU is continuing successfully to decouple economic growth from emissions.
 Between 1990 and 2016, the EU's GDP grew by 53% while total emissions fell by 22.4%.
 The EU's share of global greenhouse gas emissions fell from an estimated 17.3% in 1990 to 9.9% in 2012.

 India

 The Centre for Science and Environment said the repercussions for developing countries such as India, would be "catastrophic" at 2 °C warming and that the impact even at 1.5 °C described in SR15 is much greater than anticipated.
 Crop yields would decline and poverty would increase.

 New Zealand

-The Minister for Climate Change James Shaw said that the Report "has laid out a strong case for countries to make every effort to limit temperature rise to 1.5° Celsius above pre-industrial levels. ...
+The Minister for Climate Change James Shaw said that the Report "has laid out a strong case for countries to make every effort to limit temperature rise to 1.5°C above pre-industrial levels. ...
 The good news is that the IPCC's report is broadly in line with this Government's direction on climate change and it's highly relevant to the work we are doing with the Zero Carbon Bill."